 -Encourage your child to reach out to camp counselors and leadership staff if they are feeling upset.

--Listen to your child's physical/emotional symptoms and follow up with the camp director & camp nurse for updates on your child's well-being.
+-Follow up with the camp director and/or camp nurse by email and phone right away; we can share real-time updates on your child's well-being.

 -Stay positive.
 Remaining calm and optimistic will help your child regain strength and confidence in their ability to thrive away from their home environment.